Set It Up: Plot

 However, things between Rick and Kirsten quickly become bumpy and Harper and Charlie realize they must work hard to keep their bosses together.
-They manipulate the two into staying together by secretly planning dates, leaving notes and gifts, and organizing a weekend getaway for them.
+They manipulate the two into staying together by secretly planning dates, leaving notes and gifts, and organizing a weekend vacation for them.
 When Charlie is ignored by Suze, he accompanies Harper to her best friend Becca's engagement party.

 Returning from their vacation, Rick and Kirsten reveal they are now engaged.
 Harper and Charlie are thrilled, but Charlie learns that Rick proposed to Kirsten to aggravate his ex-wife Kiki, who he is still sleeping with.
 Harper discovers this when she overhears Rick having phone sex with Kiki.
 She confronts Charlie and is disappointed to learn that he knew about it and still wants Kirsten and Rick to get married.

 Harper goes to Kirsten and explains that she and Charlie manipulated them into dating; Kirsten fires her and plans to go on with the wedding.
 Charlie, realizing he doesn't love Suze, breaks up with her and runs to the airport, where Rick and Kirsten are about to leave to elope.
 Charlie quits his job and tells Kirsten that Rick doesn't love her and doesn't know her at all.
 Kirsten realizes it is true and leaves Rick.

 Harper goes through a crisis with her writing, but Becca encourages her to make progress.
-Rick asks for Charlie's help in reuniting with his ex-wife.
+Rick asks for Charlie's help in reuniting with his ex-wife, but Charlie refuses.
 Harper goes to her office to pick up her things.
 Kirsten tries to hire her back but Harper refuses, choosing to focus on her writing.
 Kirsten offers to edit her article.

 As she is leaving, Harper sees Charlie, who has been called there by Kirsten.
 They realize that Kirsten is attempting to set them up.
 Charlie reveals that he now works as a temp, hoping to learn what he actually wants to do.
 Harper and Charlie kiss upon confessing that they like each other, despite having many reasons not to.